Kianoush-Dortaj/Kianoush-Dortaj/README.md

 # Hi there, I'm  Kianoush Dortaj ! 👋

- I'm a Blockchain Developer with over 5 years of experience programming in Rust, Substrate, and Solidity.
+ I'm a Blockchain Developer with over 5 years of experience programming and Rust, Substrate, and Solidity.
 I'm passionate about building decentralized applications and exploring the potential of blockchain technology.
 My focus is on developing high-quality, scalable, and secure solutions for the decentralized world.

 ## Experience 🚀